How to Get a Roofing Permit in Florida (4 Steps)

 Generally, the bigger the project, the more certain it is that you’ll need a permit.
 Let’s break down the most common scenarios so you know exactly when it’s time to get the paperwork in order.

-New Roofs and Full Replacements
+For New Roofs and Full Replacements

 If you’re planning a complete roof replacement, the answer is simple: you absolutely need a permit.
 This is considered a major construction project, and your local building department must verify that the new roof meets all current Florida Building Codes.
 This applies whether you’re replacing old shingles with new ones or switching to a different material like metal or tile.
 The permit process ensures the installation is done correctly, from the underlayment to the final flashing, giving you a safe and durable shield for your home.

-Major Repairs and Adding Solar Panels
+For Major Repairs and Solar Panel Installations

 Permits aren’t just for total replacements.
 You’ll also need one for any major repairs that involve the roof’s structure.
 Think about work that goes beyond the surface, like fixing or replacing trusses, support beams, or large sections of the roof deck.
 You also typically need a permit for installing new types of roofing materials over a significant area.
 If you’re adding solar panels, a permit is required.
 This is because panels add weight and involve electrical work, both of which need to be reviewed for safety and structural integrity.